Federal judge blocks Trump order allowing states, cities to reject refugee resettlement

 The Trump administration has capped the number of refugee admissions at 18,000 for the current fiscal year.
 About 30,000 refugees were resettled in the U.S. during the past fiscal year; between 150,000 and 200,000 remain in the pipeline for possible U.S. resettlement while they live abroad, according to Linda Evarts, one of the plaintiffs’ attorneys.

-Associated Press reporter Julie Watson in contributed to this report from San Diego.
+Associated Press reporter Julie Watson in San Diego and Nomaan Merchant in Dallas contributed to this report.

 Send questions/comments to the editors.